Using Ansible#

 register: slurm_server

-This snippet would set an Ansible variabled called slurm_server that would read the node attribute of the same name.
+This snippet sets an Ansible variable called slurm_server that reads the node attribute of the same name.
 Any ClusterWare or user-defined attribute can be referenced in this way.
 If a default value is needed, it can be given as a second argument: attribute_value attrname defaultvalue.

 Applying Ansible Playbooks to Images#